 Tomorrow I will be a virtual learner for the first time.
 I install the virtual classroom software for tomorrow’s course without a problem.
 Or so I think.
 As I work through the setup wizard, I realize I forgot to order a headset from the training department.

+I leave a voicemail with the training office asking whether they have an extra headset that I can borrow.
 As a backup plan, I put the software and laptop in my bag and go shopping for a replacement headset.
 If I find one, I can test the audio at home.
 I guess it will be fast food for dinner.

 With my corporate credit card in hand, I arrive at the local office supply store.
 Unfortunately, there's a large selection of headsets.
 Too confused to choose a pair on my own, I ask a clerk for some assistance.
 After speaking with the clerk, I have more questions.
 Do I need two-way feedback?
 How much do I want to spend: $10, $20, $50?
 With few answers, I base my decision on price.
 I go home with a $20 headset, and hope it's compatible with my system.